 - Contact information

-- It’s about the finish, not the start.
-A top website goal is getting visitors to your locations pages, so focus on that aim instead of where visitors start.
+A top website goal is getting visitors to your location pages, so focus on that aim instead of where visitors start.
 Including locations in the navigation and main content areas of the site may feel redundant, but it offers as many paths as possible to the final destination.

-- Lead Capturing.
-Now that your potential customer has found your local landing page, don’t forget to provide a way to capture that lead.
-A submission form or contact us section should always be found on your local landing pages.
+Now that your potential customer has found your local SEO landing page, don’t forget to provide a way to capture that lead.
+Although your information may help them, provide a call to action that can help them act on what they have learned.
+A submission form or contact us section should always be found on your location pages.

-- Keyword Optimization.
-Remember, this local landing page is in place to help you capture searchers that are looking specifically for your products or services within their area.
-Don’t forget to include those location names as part of your keywords and be mindful to use long tail keywords which can be easier to rank highly in the SERPs for.
+Remember, this local SEO landing page is in place to help you capture searchers that are looking specifically for your products or services within their area.
+Don’t forget to include those location names as part of your keywords and be mindful to use long tail keywords which can be easier to rank for highly in the SERPs.

-Don’t forget to utilize your footer, sidebar, home page, drop down menus, and main navigation to make arriving on the right location page more simple.
+Don’t forget to utilize other parts of your website such as your footer, sidebar, home page, drop down menus, and main navigation.
+This makes arriving on the right location page a simple process.